gkoefner/goproCloudDownloaderExtension/README.md

 - Re-run on the same folder without re-downloading everything
 - Recover from interrupted downloads automatically

+### Download Summary Tracking

+The extension now maintains a persistent JSON summary of all successfully downloaded files:
+- **Fast skipping**: Instantly checks if a file was previously downloaded without searching the filesystem
+- **Transfer assistance**: Export the summary when moving files to a new folder or computer
+- **Statistics**: View total downloaded files count and size in the popup
+- **Export/Import**: Save your download history as a portable JSON file
+- **Clear history**: Reset tracking if needed (with confirmation to prevent accidents)

+Benefits:
+- Much faster skip checking than filesystem searches
+- Portable download history for backing up or transferring to another system
+- Tracks metadata: filename, size, download date, folder, media type, capture date
+- Persists across browser sessions using Chrome's storage API

 ## Extension Architecture

 ### File Structure